 As America’s leading museum of regional Jewish history and culture, the Museum provides precious insights into Jewish traditions and community.
 The campus includes the history Lloyd Street and B’nai Israel Synagogues.
 A gallery, library, shop and program areas are also available.

 Children under four years of age are free.

-Chesapeake Bay Maritime Museum – $3 per person, up to 4 people
+Chesapeake Bay Maritime Museum – $3 per person

 This world-class maritime museum is visited by more than 70,000 guests every year.
 The museum includes a fleet of historic boats, 12 buildings and 18 beautiful waterfront acres along the river and harbor area.
 Boat rides, hands-on educational programs, festivals and interactive exhibits are all offered here but some programs may have an additional price.
 Learn more on their website!